inbo/tutorials/.github/pull_request_template.md

 ### Instructions to preview the updated website

 1) On the PR page, you can find a "details" link under "checks - On PR, build the site and ...".
 Go there, click on the top link in the left sidebar ("Summary"), and download the generated artifact at the bottom of the page.
-2) Decompress it into a target directory.
+2) Decompress it into a target directory, e.g. `Downloads/tutorials_preview`.
-3) From the target directory, run `python -m http.server 8887`, _or_ launch the Google Chrome [Web Server app](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) and point it at the target directory.
+3) To preview the website, use a program which can serve `http` sites on your local machine.
+One such option is [the `servr` package](https://github.com/yihui/servr) in R: `& '\C:\Program Files\R\R-4.4.2\bin\Rscript.exe' -e "servr::httd('./tutorials_preview')" -p8887`
-4) Point your browser to http://0.0.0.0:8887.
+4) Point your browser to http://localhost:8887.
 5) Review the updated website.
 As a contributor, you can push extra commits to update the PR.
 As a reviewer, you can accept/refuse/comment the PR.

-**Note: for step 3, you can use any other simple HTTP server to serve the current directory if you don't have a Python 3 environment or Google Chrome available.**
+**Note: for step 3, you can use any other simple HTTP server to serve the current directory, e.g. [Python `http.server`](https://docs.python.org/3/library/http.server.html): `python -m http.server 8887 --bind localhost --directory path/to/tutorials_preview`**